Big Feeling Opens Ice Cream Shop in the Dead of Winter

 “I thought it would be another item collecting dust on the shelf,” Maddalena says.
 “But I made one batch of ice cream and I got into this obsessive quest to improve with each time I made it.”

-The ice cream maker is on a mission to create the type of frozen treats that can’t be found in stores using thoughtful ingredients procured from reputable sources.
+The ice cream maker is creating the types of frozen treats that can’t be found in stores using thoughtful ingredients procured from reputable sources.
 He started off in his home kitchen perfecting the craft, then handed out pints for feedback.

 “I had a crew of our friends’ kids who were my taste-testers.
 That’s a critical demographic for the business,” he says.
 “You gotta impress the kids.”
 The very first time he gave out a pint, Maddalena scrawled the words “Big Feeling” under the child’s name, and he and the child’s parents watched as the child consumed the treat in a moment of elation.
 “They said, ‘how did you know he was going to react this way when eating it?’”
 Maddalena recalls.
 “It was kismet when I wrote that on the first pint.”

-The milk and cream comes from Wright’s Dairy Farm in Smithfield, and Maddalena procures seasonal ingredients (strawberries, rhubarb,etc.) through Farm Fresh Rhode Island’s Market Mobile.
-Citrus fruits and other fruits are ordered directly through farms, and spices come from Burlap and Barrel.
+Now Maddalena has a permanent spot to produce and sell his craft.
+He thinks about every item that goes into the ice cream.
+The milk and cream comes from Wright’s Dairy Farm in Smithfield, and Maddalena procures seasonal ingredients through Farm Fresh Rhode Island’s Market Mobile.
+Citrus fruits and other fruits and vanilla beans are ordered directly through farms, and spices come from Burlap and Barrel.
 “We use direct trade, because it really does matter with the spices to make sure every aspect of the cultivation chain pays fair wages, and there’s no exploitative labor practices in those spice procurements,” he says.

 That’s why the ice cream costs a little more than most are used to paying for a pint.
 “I put a lot of effort into writing about that on the website, just to justify the price point,” he says.
 “I want people to understand, it’s not just about buying the most expensive ingredients, it’s that the ingredients are priced a certain way when they are treated with care and respect down the line.”

 Every week is an opportunity to come up with new ice cream flavors that excite his devoted fans.
-“We are selling out each week, and an important part of achieving that is cycling through new flavors and keeping it new and fresh and reflective for the time of year,” Maddalena says.
-“That keeps people excited to try it over and over again, and it keeps the brain sharp in terms of dreaming up new flavors.” bigfeeling.co
+“We cycle through new flavors and keeping it new and fresh and reflective for the time of year,” Maddalena says.
+“That keeps people excited to try it over and over again, and it keeps the brain sharp in terms of dreaming up new flavors.”
+769 Westminster St., Providence, bigfeeling.co

 RELATED ARTICLES